Each year, one exceptional Club member

 As a junior at Theodore High School, Javelle is known as an exemplary student who is intense about learning and goes beyond what is required in class.
 As a member of the track team he exhibits both athletic ability and leadership.
 After graduating high school, Javelle wants to enroll in Bishop State Community College’s welding apprenticeship program.

 Noah is an active member of Destiny Vision Christian Center where he is a member of the sound and media team.
-In 2018 he was the recipient of an award from P.U.S.H., Inc., a local mentoring group, for his school and civic involvement.
-Upon graduation from Grace Bible College in May, 2021 Noah plans to attend UAB to pursue a degree in Biomedical Engineering.
+In 2019 he was the recipient of an Achievement Award from the church which is given to those who maintain a high moral standard and community involvement.